Roane State Community College

 English Proficiency: An international student or permanent resident whose native language is NOT English must satisfy one of the following prerequisites:

 - Submit a minimum score of 500 on the Test of English as a Foreign Language (TOEFL) or 173 on the computer-based TOEFL (CBT) or 61 on the Internet-based TOEFL (IBT).
+A score of 5.5 or higher on the IELTS (International English Language Testing System) may be submitted for review.

 - Submit a transcript showing graduation from an American high school.